-Which is best – trail walking shoes or hiking boots?
-This much-asked question gets ever harder to answer definitively as trail technology improves, footwear options broaden and once clearly separate categories begin to hook-up and have hybrid offspring.
+This is it!
+The battle of trail walking shoes vs hiking boots?
+This much-asked question gets ever harder to answer definitively as trail technology improves, footwear options broaden and once-separate categories begin to hook-up and have hybrid offspring.
 Throw in the option of the best trail running shoes too, and there's much to consider.

 In truth, which option makes it into your hiking essentials is a question that can only really be answered by a return volley of many more questions: where are you walking?
 What condition are the trails in?
 When are you planning to walk them and how much weight will you be carrying?
 And that’s before you get into more subjective considerations and personal preferences.

 In the battle of trail walking shoes vs hiking boots, at first glance it would appear there could be only one winner here.
 Boot designs might vary hugely in terms of how high the cuff is or how meaty and thick the outersole is, but virtually without exception, they are always going to put up a better defence against accidents (twisted ankles) and injury from trail hazards (from nettle stings and thorn scrapes to rock fall and snake bites) than a shoe.

 A boot will often have a protective rand over the toe box, while these are less substantial or non-existent on trail shoes.
 The higher, lace-lashed cuff on a boot not only supplies superior protection for your ankle, it also means the waterproofing system on the footwear still operates effectively in deeper streams, bogs and snow.
 And, especially if the tongue is integrated (which most are), will stop grit and other annoying particles getting into your boot.